KieranPritchard/KieranPritchard/README.md

 ## 📚 About Me:

-  - 🛠️ **Currently working on:** Building a dashboard in react to host all my CTF right-ups.
+  - 🛠️ **Currently working on:** Building a dashboard to host all my CTF right-ups.
   - 🌱 **Currently learning:** Currently focusing on college.
   - 📫 **How to reach me:** Contact is not availble yet, but keep checking for updates.